Sovereign Producer: How to Build Your Own Kingdom in a World Without States.

 • Rooted in tradition and context

 I’m borrowing that idea and adapting it to restaurants and customer experience.
+So why talk about aura now?
+Because the restaurant industry is now flooded with:

 • Unverified personal stories